-“The self-paced program is free and available for anyone to take from the comfort of a home computer, tablet or smart phone,” says Caitlin Mellendorf, Extension educator To sign up and access the online course, one may visit go.illinois.edu/prediabetes.
+“The self-paced program is free and available for anyone to take from the comfort of a home computer, tablet or smart phone,” says Caitlin Mellendorf, Extension educator.
+To sign up for the online course, one may visit go.illinois.edu/prediabetes.

 Illinois Extension provides equal opportunities in programs and employment.
 If you need reasonable accommodation to participate in this program, please email Mellendorf.
 Early requests are strongly encouraged to allow sufficient time for meeting your access needs.

 SOURCE: Caitlin Mellendorf, Nutrition and Wellness Educator, University of Illinois Extension